aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 1. `Object` - The filter options as follows:
   - `fromBlock` - `Number|String`: The number of the earliest block (`"latest"` may be given to mean the most recent and `"pending"` currently mining, block).
 By default `"latest"`.
   - `toBlock` - `Number|String`: The number of the latest block (`"latest"` may be given to mean the most recent and `"pending"` currently mining, block).
 By default `"latest"`.
-  - `address` - `String|Array`: An address or a list of addresses to only get logs from particular account(s).
+  - `address` - `String|Array`: An address or a list of addresses to only get logs from the particular account(s).
   - `topics` - `Array`: An array of values which must each appear in the log entries.
-The order is important, if you want to leave topics out use `null`, e.g. `[null, '0x12...']`.
+The order is important if you want to leave topics out use `null`, e.g. `[null, '0x12...']`.
 You can also pass an array for each topic with options for that topic e.g. `[null, ['option1', 'option2']]`

 ### Returns
 `Promise` returns `Array` - `Array` of log objects.